 acting apparently without much moral fibre or care.

+But that doesn't mean that the actions were criminal.
 There is a larger issue, too.
 I think that i2 was

 suffering from a basic misunderstanding of its own business.
 To